Laurie Rosenblum, MPH

 Medications that may be prescribed include:

-There is no known way to prevent TS.
+There are no current guidelines to prevent TS.

 National Institute of Neurological Disorders and Stroke